YottaDB/YDBDoc/ProgGuide/errproc.rst

    YDB>do ^EP7
    THIS IS EP7
-   %GTM-E-UNDEF, Undefined local variable: A
+   %YDB-E-UNDEF, Undefined local variable: A
-   %GTM-I-RTSLOC, At M source location BAD^EP7
+   %YDB-I-RTSLOC, At M source location BAD^EP7
    $

 YottaDB issues a message describing the M error and releases control to the shell.